cwensel/cascading/README.md

 Source and Javadoc artifacts (using the appropriate classifier) are also available through Conjars.

-Note that `cascading-hadoop` and `cascading-hadoop2-mr1` has a `provided` dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.
+Note that `cascading-hadoop`, `cascading-hadoop2-mr1`, and `cascading-hadoop2-tez` have a `provided` dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.

 ## Building and IDE Integration